xuxiaohe0308/ChatByAPI/README.md

 `python show_conversation.py`

-You can change your own proxy_port in `config.py`.
+You can change your own `PROXY_PORT` in `config.py`.
 For example, for Clash it's 7890 in default.
+If you do not need a proxy, just set `PROXY_PORT = 0`.

 ## Refs